boderg/your-weather-2/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
-- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for an enhanced responsive layout.
+- [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) used for an enhanced responsive layout.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.